 Although you typically see angle grinders in metalworking or automotive shops, there are dozens of uses for them around the house or for your landscaping projects.
 They come in different sizes, speeds, and power levels.

-- DEWALT Angle Grinder Tool – Step-Up Pick
+2. KIMO Cordless Angle Grinder – Step-Up Pick

 - Cordless design

 - Two-grip handle

 3. Bosch Variable Speed Angle Grinder – Mid-End Budget Pick

 If you’re on a slightly tighter budget and you don’t want to sacrifice quality when it comes to your tools, this is a good pick.
 This is a variable speed angle grinder, and it’s an 11-amp corded model that packs plenty of power into one tool.
 It can operate at anywhere from 2,800 to 11,500 RPMs, and you can use it for a variety of projects without it failing.
 The variable speed option is very nice when you’re working around your house or in a professional setting, and it allows you to grind several different materials with ease.

 As a bonus, you also get a variety of features that give you much more control and power than other angle grinders on the market.
 For example, you’ll get a two-position handle to control vibrations and keep you comfortable, and it has a direct airflow that will blow dust away from any vital parts of the tool to keep it working much longer.
 It also gives two more amps than previous versions to make it more versatile.
 The paddle-style switch gives you several grip positions, and the carbon brushes are very durable.
 There are direct motor cooling capabilities to keep it from overheating or getting overloaded with tough projects.

 - Dual position paddle-style handle